 Grange Insurance is a regional provider that offers good coverage and low rates.
 Drivers can customize their policy with add-ons like glass repair coverage, pet injury coverage and OEM coverage.
 There are also generous discounts for paying in full, getting a quote in advance, being a safe driver, being a good student and being a loyal customer.
 Nashville drivers can also save up to 20% by completing the OnTrack safe driver program.

 Travelers’ car insurance rates are well below average in Nashville.
-The average full coverage policy costs $987 and the average minimum coverage policy costs $383.
-Travelers has great coverages, like accident forgiveness, new car replacement coverage and rideshare insurance, and unique discounts.
+Travelers has great coverages, like accident forgiveness, new car replacement coverage and rideshare insurance.
 Additionally, Nashville drivers can save money on their insurance policy by enrolling in Travelers’ IntelliDrive safe driver discount program.

 Progressive insurance is slightly more expensive than the average rate in Nashville.
 However, drivers get access to a long list of coverages, great discounts and helpful online tools.
 Drivers can save an average of $145 by completing the Snapshot safe driver program and use the Name Your Price Tool to find coverage within their budget.
 There are also traditional discounts for bundling policies, having continuous insurance, being a homeowner and much more.